peckjd/cpsc318/lab03/README.md

 - Use the following python to generate a sha512 crypt compatible hash: `python -c 'import crypt,getpass;pw=getpass.getpass();print(crypt.crypt(pw) if (pw==getpass.getpass("Confirm: ")) else exit())'`
 - Add the password hash to your kickstart file by replacing `rootpw --iscrypted !!` with `rootpw --iscrypted [hash]` where `[hash]` is the password hash generated in the previous step.

+## Submission Directions
-## Questions
+### Questions
+- Submit answers to the following questions to Canvas as a doc, docx, txt, or pdf file.

-- **QUESTION 1** Were you able to see the default Apache configuration page after you started the Apache service?
+1. Were you able to see the default Apache configuration page after you started the Apache service?
 Why or why not?
-- **QUESTION 2** Using the [Lightsail website](https://lightsail.aws.amazon.com/), what services are enabled by default in your instance's firewall?
+2. Using the [Lightsail website](https://lightsail.aws.amazon.com/), what services are enabled by default in your instance's firewall?
-- **QUESTION 3** What is the public IP for your wordpress site?
+3. What is the public IP for your wordpress site?

-## OQE
+## Kickstart

-- Submit your kickstart to canvas.
+- Submit your kickstart to Canvas as a plain text file

 ## Save your lab
 - Take a manual snapshot of your lab.